...then no one will!"

 - In Rocket Age if Yathlax the Eye can't have Princess D'larna, he'll kill her... plus some more beside.
 Needless to say Yathlax, D'larna's former bodyguard, has gone off the deep end.

 - Fate/stay night: Gilgamesh decides at the end of Fate route that if Saber will not submit to him, he'll just rape and kill her.
-But then again, even if she did agree his next idea of how their relationship would go would be making her drink the 'black mud' from the cursed Grail.
-Destroying her mind and giving her physical form.
+But then again, even if she did agree, his next idea of how their relationship would go would be making her drink the 'black mud' from the cursed Grail, destroying her mind and giving her a physical form.

 - School Days does this to its main character in at least one ending and in the anime.